itsamenathan/crackflasher/README.markdown

 Summary
 -------------
-Crackflasher is a bash script for flashing roms to android devies running ClockworkMod.
+Crackflasher is a bash script for flashing roms to android devices running ClockworkMod.

 My Working Environment
 -------------